 Non-heme iron, found in plant-based products, is not absorbed as efficiently.
-As a result, it has been suggested that people following a plant-based diet may require iron supplementation, however, a recent study identified a low prevalence of iron-deficiency anemia in children consuming a plant-based diet indicating that fruits and veggies may in fact provide the necessary sources of iron.
+As a result, it has been suggested that people following a plant-based diet may require iron supplementation.
+However, a recent study identified a low prevalence of iron deficiency anemia in children consuming a plant-based diet.
+This study shows that fruits and veggies may, in fact, provide the necessary sources of iron.

 Are Juices a Healthy Way Of Getting Iron?

 Although most of the sugar in juice is natural, some store-bought products do contain quite a bit of added sugar.
-Because juice products can contribute significantly to your overall sugar consumption, it is imperative to pay attention to what you are ingesting.
+Because juice products can contribute significantly to your overall sugar consumption, it is imperative to pay attention to what you are drinking.

-When purchasing juice from the store, be sure to look for products that are 100% real fruit juice rather than "fruit cocktail" or "fruit beverage" products as excess consumption can unknowingly contribute to weight creep.
+When purchasing juice from the store, be sure to look for 100% authentic fruit juice products rather than "fruit cocktail" or "fruit beverage" products.
+Excess consumption of these artificial fruit juices can unknowingly contribute to weight creep.
 We recommend limiting juice consumption to 1 or 2 cups per day.

 For those with persistent iron deficiency, we recommend following closely with your doctor or Registered Dietitian to determine the underlying cause and best course of treatment.
-Diabetics should consult with their doctor before routinely incorporating these juices as they will increase your overall sugar consumption and potentially your blood sugar as a result.
+People with diabetes should consult with their doctor before adding these juices to their diet.
+They will likely increase your overall sugar consumption and potentially your blood sugar as a result.

 What Drinks To Avoid If You're Iron Deficient